 Buses to Pattaya

 There are regular bus services from Suvarnabhumi Airport and from Bangkok’s Ekkamai Bus Terminal to Pattaya.
-Buses to Pattaya leave from Bangkok's Northern Bus Terminal (Mo Chit) as well.
+Buses to Pattaya leave from Bangkok's Northern Bus Terminal (Mo Chit) and Southern (Sai Tai Mai) Bus Terminal as well.
 You can book bus tickets here: Bus from Bangkok to Pattaya.

-Buses from Ekkamai Bus Terminal to Pattaya are provided by Roong Reuang Coach.
-Buses of this company depart approximately every 30 minutes from 05.00am to 11.00pm.
+Buses from Bangkok to Pattaya are provided by Roong Reuang Coach.
+Buses of this company depart approximately every 30 minutes from 05:00 am to 11:00 pm.
 The journey from Ekkamai Bus Terminal to Pattaya takes about 2 hours 30 mins depending on traffic conditions.
-The current fare is 108 baht per person.
 The bus brings passengers to its own bus terminal on North Pattaya road.